Two Day Grand Canyon Rafting

 The Hualapai Legacy

-Your rafting adventure takes place on the Hualapai Indian Reservation and is guided by the Hualapai River Runners.
+Guided by the Hualapai River Runners, your rafting adventure takes place on the Hualapai Indian Reservation.
 This is a unique opportunity to visit the Grand Canyon with people who have a rich history within the Canyon and still call it home.
 Being mindful of cultural differences and keeping a flexible outlook will enrich your adventure.

 Getting to Peach Springs